Compliance Center

 990 hours OR 180 days Covered: 0 / 11

-High School Graduation (PA): 4 years English, 3 years math, 3 years science, 3 years social studies, 2 years art & humanities.
+Home Education Graduation Plan (typical): at least 4 years of English, 3 years of mathematics, 3 years of science, 3 years of social studies, and 2 years of arts and humanities across the high school years.

 Hours & Days Requirement